Classic Sci Fi TV: Our ongoing look back at many of the classics of science fiction and fantasy television.

 Notable Guest Stars: Leonard Nimoy, William Shatner, Martin Landau, Barry Morse, Adam West,

 Is It Must-Watch Sci Fi TV?
 Absolutely.
-This show may not have aged as well as The Twilight Zone because it relied more heavily on special effects and those do not stand up as well today.
+This show may not have aged well because it relied more heavily on special effects and those do not stand up as well today.
 But the stories are first rate and often challenging for their time and helped set the standard for sci fi TV for many years after it aired.

-The Skinny: This series is often considered the lesser of the two 1960’s anthology series (with TZ outranking it), but it was an important show for its time and for the legacy it offered.
+The Skinny: This series is often considered the lesser of the two 1960’s anthology sci fi series (with Twilight Zone outranking it), but it was an important show for its time and for the legacy it offered.
 Its monster-of-the-week format could have doomed it to repetitive, juvenile tales, but the writers–including well-known scribes like Harlan Ellison and Clifford Simak–made the most of this and delivered some hard-hitting tales.
-It’s true that this show has not dated as well because of the perceived cheesiness of its special effects, but it accomplished much during its short run and helped the genre mature beyond the “for kids only” perception it carried over from the 50’s (though it would take time for that to be recognized).
+It’s true that the show might suffer in the eyes of the CGI-generation due to cheesiness of its special effects, but it accomplished much during its short run and helped the genre mature beyond the “for kids only” perception it carried over from the 50’s (though it would take time for that to be recognized).
 Discerning viewers should be able to look past its outdated visuals and see the true classic television show that lays at its core.

 Cancelled Too Soon?
 Yes.
 This show performed well in its first year according to the Nielsen ratings, but then ABC moved it to Saturdays to air against the popular Jackie Gleason Show (with new series Voyage to the Bottom of the Sea taking over the Monday timeslot The Outer Limits previously had).
 The ratings plummeted, and instead of rescheduling it, ABC cancelled it half way through its second season.